RoshanPanahi2019/Oregon-State-Comp-Sci/README.md

 # Oregon-State-Comp-Sci
-Projects from my classes at Oregon State University
+This repo containts projects and homeworks from my classes at Oregon State University.